The Dream Chapter: Magic: Critical reception

 Billboard described the album as a "complex, varied soundscape inspired by the titular theme, with elements of groove, punk-pop, R&B, house, and a whole wide range of other genres littered throughout as the five -- Soobin, Yeonjun, Beomgyu, Taehyun, and Huening Kai -- share more sides to themselves as one of this year's most sonically exciting rookie acts."
 Writing for MTV, Crystal Bell commended the "eclectic mix of genres" of the album, that "diversifies the group's sound without completely losing their signature energy and stylistic flourishes".
 The lead single "9 and Three Quarters (Run Away)" was ranked No. 2 on Dazed's list of the 20 best K-pop songs of 2019, with the magazine describing the song as "seamlessly woven and infused with a magnetic urgency" that has "the undercurrents – chunky, compressed drums and tight guitar riffs" which "are amplified to stadium rock levels, chasing the melody into a gloriously hooky, firework of a chorus where TXT’s vocals burst forth with a luminous mix of desperation and rebellion".
 Billboard included the song in its list of "The 25 Best K-pop Songs of 2019: Critics' Picks".
 "Magic Island" was included in MTV's list of "The Best K-pop B-sides of 2019".

 Commercial performance

-The Dream Chapter: Magic debuted at No. 1 on Gaon Album Chart, surpassing 124,000 sales in its first week.
+The Dream Chapter: Magic debuted at No. 1 on the Gaon Album Chart, surpassing 124,000 sales in its first week.
 This marked the group's second chart-topping album following The Dream Chapter: Star.
 The album debuted at No. 3 on Billboard's World Albums Chart.
 The album also opened at No. 6 on the Heatseeker's Album Chart.
 A total of four tracks from the album entered the Billboard World Digital Songs chart with the lead single "9 and Three Quarters (Run Away)" debuting at No. 2.
 Additionally, "New Rules" opened at No. 16, "20cm" at No. 18 and "Angel or Devil" at No. 21.